tomarp/auditory_stimulation/exp_survey.md

  2. **How satisfied are you with the light condition?**
   - Scale
     - 1: Very dissatisfied
-    - 2. Dissatisfied
+    - 2: Dissatisfied
-    - 3. Neutral
+    - 3: Neutral
-    - 4. Satisfied
+    - 4: Satisfied
-    - 5. Very satisfied
+    - 5: Very satisfied

  3.  **Would you prefer the lighting condition to be**
   - Scale
-    - 1. Brighter
+    - 1: Brighter
-    - 2. Without change
+    - 2: Without change
-    - 3. Dimmer
+    - 3: Dimmer

-## **Visual**
+## **Acoustics**
 1. **How do you assess the acoustics of the room?**
   - Scale
     - 1: Very noisy